 Sleep apnea is a sleeping disorder which causes shallow breathing or pauses in breathing.
-OSA occurs when the upper respiratory airways get blocked – when this happens the air flow is impacted.
+OSA occurs when the upper respiratory airways get blocked – and when this happens, airflow is impacted.

-The obstructions can happen due to the tongue falling back into the airway, or because the neck and throat muscles collapse, blocking the airways.
-It could also occur due to enlarged tonsils blocking the air flow.
+The obstructions can happen due to the tongue falling back into the airway, or because the neck and throat muscles collapse.
+In addition, enlarged tonsils can also block airflow.

-Anytime air flow is blocked, the brain must send signals to the respiratory system to resume the flow of oxygen – which is why people suffering from sleep apnea often gasp, snort, or choke loudly to resume breathing or the body jerks to kick start the breathing process.
+Anytime airflow is blocked, the brain sends signals to the respiratory system to resume the flow of oxygen – which is why people suffering from sleep apnea often gasp, snort, jerk their body, or choke loudly to resume breathing.
 This process can happen multiple times during sleep leading to sleep disruptions.